awsdocs/aws-kms-developer-guide/doc_source/importing-keys-import-key-material.md

-# Importing Key Material Step 4: Import the Key Material<a name="importing-keys-import-key-material"></a>
+# Importing key material step 4: Import the key material<a name="importing-keys-import-key-material"></a>

 After you [encrypt your key material](importing-keys-encrypt-key-material.md), you can import the key material to use with an AWS KMS customer master key \(CMK\)\.
-To import key material, you upload the encrypted key material from [Step 3: Encrypt the Key Material](importing-keys-encrypt-key-material.md) and the import token that you downloaded at [Step 2: Download the Public Key and Import Token](importing-keys-get-public-key-and-token.md)\.
+To import key material, you upload the encrypted key material from [Step 3: Encrypt the key material](importing-keys-encrypt-key-material.md) and the import token that you downloaded at [Step 2: Download the public key and import token](importing-keys-get-public-key-and-token.md)\.
 You must import key material into the same CMK that you specified when you downloaded the public key and import token\.

 When you import key material, you can optionally specify a time at which the key material expires\.
 When the key material expires, AWS KMS deletes the key material and the CMK becomes unusable\.
 To use the CMK again, you must reimport key material\.